NotWoods/tigeroakes.com/content/featured-in/star-advertiser.md

-Just this year, Oakes' first go at a mobile application, a multilevel puzzle game called BitBall - found a place on the virtual shelf next to Angry Birds and Solitare in the Android marketplace.
+Just this year, Oakes' first go at a mobile application, a multilevel puzzle game called BitBall - found a place on the virtual shelf next to Angry Birds and Solitaire in the Android marketplace.
 Oakes is collaborating with friends to develop a detective game.

 "I try to come up with ideas that are unique," Oakes says after a thoughtful pause.
-"There are a lot of games out there, and it doesn't make sense to repeat what is already avaliable."
+"There are a lot of games out there, and it doesn't make sense to repeat what is already available."

-To be sure, Oakes is as much a savvy businessman as he is a precocious techical talent, as much as Jobs as a Wozniak.
+To be sure, Oakes is as much a savvy businessman as he is a precocious technical talent, as much as Jobs as a Wozniak.

-Oakes says he's been facinated by computers since he was a toddler.
+Oakes says he's been fascinated by computers since he was a toddler.
 From the beginning his interest went far deeper than the dancing pixels on the screen.